Join millions of Canadians who have already trusted Loans CanadaFind A Lender

-If you apply for a home equity loan with Alpine Credits, here are some of the basic costs that you may encounter and must factor into your home budget:
+If you apply for a home equity loan, here are some of the basic costs that you may encounter and must factor into your home budget:

 - Principal – Perhaps the largest cost you’ll encounter is your monthly loan payments.
 Although they can be adjusted to suit your finances, you may have trouble covering them if you already have one mortgage on your property.

-- Interest – The interest rate that Alpine Credits charges is your cost of borrowing.
+- Interest – The interest rate that you are charged is your cost of borrowing.
 The interest rate you will be offered typically depends on your financial situation, credit health, etc.